Tips to Reduce the Blow & Get Back on your Feet

 Massive Change in Online Buyer Behaviour

-Specific eCommerce sectors like – healthcare, food, grocery have seen an enormous spike in traffic.
-On the other hand, industries like travel, airline, hospitality, sports, toys, apparel have seen a massive drop in sales volumes.
+Specific eCommerce sectors like – healthcare, food, and grocery have seen an enormous spike in traffic.
+On the other hand, industries like travel, airline, hospitality, sports, toys, and apparel have seen a massive drop in sales volumes.

 The rise in demand for Digital/Virtual Products

 As more and more people are staying at home due to the pandemic, digital products are high-in-demand on online stores.
 The best part about buying/selling a virtual product is that you don’t have to rely on external supply chains or wait for delivery.
-Online music classes, art and craft classes, educational courses, tutorials, e-books have seen a massive rise in demand.
+Online music classes, art and craft classes, educational courses, tutorials, and e-books have seen a massive rise in demand.

 The increase in demand for “Extra Essentials.”